Tensegrity

 Tensegrity, tensional integrity or floating compression is a structural principle based on a system of isolated components under compression inside a network of continuous tension, and arranged in such a way that the compressed members (usually bars or struts) do not touch each other while the prestressed tensioned members (usually cables or tendons) delineate the system spatially.

+Tensegrity structures are found in both nature and human-made objects: in the human body, the bones are held in compression while the connective tissues are held in tension, and the same principles have been applied to furniture and architectural design and beyond.

 The term was coined by Buckminster Fuller in the 1960s as a portmanteau of "tensional integrity".
-The other denomination of tensegrity, floating compression, was used mainly by the constructivist artist Kenneth Snelson.

-Concept

-Tensegrity structures are based on the combination of a few simple design patterns: